leewp14/Fullmet/README.md

 ### Features
 - TLDR: allows you to toggle fullscreen when a presentation is ongoing
-- Moves the distracting participant tooltip (the 3-in-1 unpin, mute, remove button) to center-bottom of the presentation box
+- Prevent triggering the distracting participant tooltip (the 3-in-1 unpin, mute, remove button) unless hovered at the center of the presentation screen/participant screen

 ### Install
 Grab the latest copy from here: [Install for Tampermonkey](https://github.com/leewp14/Fullmet/raw/main/Fullmet.user.js)